angus-ai/angus-doc/lab/arduino-yun/first-step.rst

 Hello Yun
 =========

-This is a small tutorial to use Angus.ai on Arduino Yun.
-We will plug a webcam and use face detection to print "Hello you" when people face it.
+This is a small tutorial about how to use Angus.ai on Arduino Yun.
+We will plug a webcam and use face detection in order to print “Hello you” when people are front of the device.

 What is and why arduino Yun ?
 -----------------------------

 .. _Yun: https://www.arduino.cc/en/Guide/ArduinoYun

+What is and why arduino Yun ?
-Arduino Yun_ is the mixture between a CPU (Atheros AR9331) with an OS (OpenWRT) and a microcontroller (Atmel ATmega32U4).
-This is a very interresting platform for Internet Of Thing projects because you can
+Arduino Yun is the mixture between a CPU (Atheros AR9331) with an OS (OpenWRT) and a microcontroller (Atmel ATmega32U4).
+It is a very interresting platform for the Internet Of Thing projects because you can control:
-control:
  * your electronic/real-time/analogic/thing parts with
-   microcontroller
+   the microcontroller
  * and the communication wifi/ethernet/Internet/web parts with the atheros processor.
 It's the best of both world !
+All integrated in one board and dedicated libraries.

 Introduction
 ------------

-The documentation https://www.arduino.cc/en/Guide/ArduinoYun is very well done, then we invite you to follow the getting started before come back here to test angus.
+The documentation https://www.arduino.cc/en/Guide/ArduinoYun is very well done, then we invite you to follow the getting started before coming back here to test angus.

 After configuring the wifi (or ethernet) to put your Yun_ in you local area network, you can login with ssh from you computer: